ACTEA-Erasmus/m2c4-aplc/Ad06/Subchapter05.md

   - By designing a GRAFCET drawing
   - By designing a flowchart drawing
   - By determining the needed mathematical formulas
-  - By drawing of a Operationscheme
+  - By drawing of an Operationscheme
   - By selecting a controller and determining the corresponding parameters in the shape of a table

 ## Procedure element